eonist/eonist.github.io/_posts/2017-02-06-SPM-and-nested-frameworks.md

 My notes on Swift package manager + XCode + Nested frameworks<!--more-->

 ## Pretext
-Lets make an awesome HackerNewsApp in 2 days.
+Let's make an awesome HackerNewsApp in 2 days.
 For that you need to be modular and re-use other peoples code.
 We need [AlamoFire](https://github.com/Alamofire/Alamofire)  for http, [SwiftJSON](https://github.com/SwiftyJSON/SwiftyJSON)  for json and [Element](https://github.com/eonist/Element)  for GUI.

 ## Nested frameworks
 The chain of dependencies looks like this: Its only 3 level deep: (It can go deeper if needed)